 Example: Your body weight = 160 pounds.
 Divide into two = 80 pounds.
 Your requirement = 80 ounces / 8-oz a glass = TEN 8-oz glasses.

-When you’re doing a juice cleanse, take this as a GUIDE, so that you don’t stray too far away from your body’s water requirement.
+When you’re doing a juice cleanse, take this as a GUIDE, so that you don’t stray too far away from your body’s daily water requirement.
 You should be drinking about that much water, not much more nor much less, just about there.

 Always drink water at room temperature or warm.
 Never drink cold water when juice fasting, to avoid troubling your digestive system.
 It is important while juice fasting, to drink plenty of water on top of the juices.
 However, do not overdo it.
 When your urine has turned very lightly yellow, you know you’re on the right track.
 If it becomes clear then you know you can reduce the water a little.